felixfrz/WeatherApp/README.md

 # WeatherApp
  Weather Web Application..........
- check weather of any Country and City in this App.
+ Check weather of any Country and City in this App.